shenshan/openNeuroData/README.md

 # Open Neurophysiology Environment
 Neurophysiology badly needs data standardization.
-A scientist should be able to analyze data collected in any lab, using a single analysis program and without changing a single line of code, rather than spending untold hours figuring out new file formats.
+A scientist should be able to analyze data collected from multiple labs using a single analysis program, without spending untold hours figuring out new file formats.

 Substantial efforts have recently been put into developing neurodata file standards, with the most successful being the [Neurodata Without Borders](https://www.nwb.org/) (NWB) format.
 The NWB format has a comprehensive and careful design that allows one to store all data and metadata pertaining to a neurophysiology experiment.
 Nevertheless, its comprehensive design also means a steep learning curve for users who simply want to use its basic features.
 The uptake of the format has therefore been small outside of the labs who developed it, while not even all of its developers continue to use it.